 Li KCl B

-The Salar de Olaroz lithium carbonate brine extraction operation is located ~160 km NW of San Salvador de Jujuy, at an altitude of 3900 m asl in the elevated and arid Puna region of Argentina's north-west province of Jujuy (#Location: 23° 29' 34"S, 67° 42' 26"W).
+The second part of the record describes in detail the regional setting, geology and mineralisation of one of the key deposits within the 'triangle', the Salar de Olaroz lithium carbonate brine extraction operation which is located ~160 km NW of San Salvador de Jujuy, at an altitude of 3900 m asl in the elevated and arid Puna region of Argentina's north-west province of Jujuy (#Location: 23° 29' 34"S, 67° 42' 26"W).

 The key operations and undeveloped resources of the Lithium Triangle, which occur within similar settings to the Salar de Olaroz described in more detail below, include: